x684867/nemesis_server/src/nodejs/doc/api/dns.markdown

     Stability: 3 - Stable

-Use `require('dns')` to access this module.
-All methods in the dns module use C-Ares except for `dns.lookup` which uses `getaddrinfo(3)` in a thread pool.
+Use `require('dns')` to access this package.
+All methods in the dns package use C-Ares except for `dns.lookup` which uses `getaddrinfo(3)` in a thread pool.
 C-Ares is much faster than `getaddrinfo` but the system resolver is more constant with how other programs operate.
 When a user does